Yem-Tech/HypertechAi-security-policies/README.md

 # 🔐 HypertechAi — Cybersecurity Policy Repository

 > **⚠️ Disclaimer:** This is a **dummy/practice repository** created for educational and portfolio purposes.
 The policies contained here are adapted from publicly available SANS Institute cybersecurity policy templates.
-HypertechAI is a fictional organization.
+HypertechAi is a fictional organization.
 These documents are **not** intended to represent real corporate policies in production use.

 ---